 Pirates of the Caribbean: Dead Man’s Chest (2006)

-Soon after The Curse of the Black Pearl, Will and Elizabeth’s wedding is interrupted by someone who’s mad at Jack Sparrow, because, of course, it is.
+Soon after The Curse of the Black Pearl, Will and Elizabeth’s wedding is interrupted by someone who’s mad at Jack Sparrow, of course.
 Lord Cutler Beckett strikes a deal with Will for Elizabeth’s freedom: find the heart of Davy Jones and the Dead Man’s Chest.

 Pirates of the Caribbean: At World’s End (2007)